MarkBuffalo/zoombo/README.md

-# UPDATE
+# UPDATE - 4/11/20

 ### Zoom has fixed this vulnerability quickly.

 This project is now defunct.
+Code has been updated to alert you that it's not working because of captcha.

 ![Terminal Screenshot](https://i.imgur.com/4psD58C.png)